ltagit/csci531crypto/README.md

 # csci531crypto
 CSCI 531 - applied cryptography @ USC

+Bitcoin Analysis Paper:

+This paper analyses the security implications of using SHA1 instead of SHA256 in bitcoin transactions.

 Research Paper Specs:

 Research and design a privacy-preserving digital medical data system with proper access control and authorization methods with varying levels of document access based on identities.